Overview

 Arctic is built around three core building blocks:

 - Peers are the individual Arctic agents that form your cluster.
-Each peer runs on a Linux host and maintains encrypted connections to other peers in the same cluster.
-See Clustering for how peers discover each other and synchronize state.
+Each peer runs on a Linux host, holds an Ed25519 identity, and maintains encrypted connections to other peers in the same licensed cluster.
+See Clustering for how peers discover each other, prove their identity, and converge on shared state.

-- Routes are the rules within a service that match traffic by destination and direct it to a target peer.
+- Routes are the CIDR rules a service uses to match traffic by source and destination and direct it to the target peer.
+Arctic picks the most specific matching route, breaking ties by priority.
 See Routing for how routes are evaluated and how traffic flows through the overlay.

 Getting started